-In addition to his work with An die Musik, Mr. Almond’s work as a chamber musician has generated collaborations over the years with many of today’s well-known institutions, including the Chamber Music Society of Lincoln Center, Hal Leonard Corporation, Ravinia Festival, La Jolla Summerfest, Music in the Vineyards, and numerous other summer festivals.
+In addition to his work with An die Musik, Mr. Almond’s work as a chamber musician has generated collaborations over the years with many of today’s well-known institutions, including the Chamber Music Society of Lincoln Center, the Hal Leonard Corporation, the Ravinia Festival, La Jolla Summerfest, Music in the Vineyards, the Cape and Islands Festival, and numerous other summer festivals.

-Mr. Almond holds two degrees from The Juilliard School, where he studied with Dorothy DeLay.
+Mr. Almond holds two degrees from the Juilliard School, where he studied with Dorothy DeLay.
 Other important teachers included Michael Tseitlin, Felix Galimir, and Joseph Silverstein.
-He has held academic positions at San Diego State University and Texas Christian University, and he is currently on the faculty at Northwestern University.
+He has held academic positions at San Diego State University, Texas Christian University and Northwestern University, and he is currently on the faculty as Artist/Teacher of Violin at the Chicago College of Performing Arts at Roosevelt University.